jeroenpeeters/docker-ssh/README.md

     $ ssh -p 2222 luke@localhost

+# SHELL_USER
+SSH authentication is provided by Docker-SSH and runs independently from the container.
+Therefore the shell user and authentication user also operate independently.
+By default the shell user will be the user from the USER directive in the Docker Image.
+If you whish to override this you can specify `SHELL_USER` as an environment variable to Docker-SSH. **Note: This user MUST already exist in the container, otherwise Docker-SSH will fail.**

 # Server Identity and Security
 The SSH server needs an RSA/EC private key in order to secure the connection and identify itself to clients.
 The Docker-SSH container comes with a default RSA key that will be used.
 If you want, you can provide your own